 The reusable spaceplane project has existed since the last century, but only in the 21st century did it begin to take on tangible forms.
 Today, all flights into space take place with the help of multi-stage rockets, since overcoming the resistance of the Earth’s atmosphere requires a huge jet engine thrust.
 The British company Reaction Engines is developing Skylon spacecraft with an innovative Sabre engine project that can operate in two modes: jet and rocket.

 In other words, the Skylon project won’t require stages.
 It will take off like a conventional aircraft, reach speeds of over 5,000 km/h in the Earth’s atmosphere, and at an altitude of 25 km, switch to “rocket” mode for manoeuvres in orbit.
 The implementation of this project will greatly simplify the process of delivering cargo into space while also creating spacecraft that can reach any point on the globe in less than 4 hours.

 Of course, these are far from all the outstanding space projects of the 21st century.
-The fight against space debris, the development of green propellants, protection against asteroid impact, mining on asteroids, missions to Venus, Mercury, Jupiter and even the Sun, the discovery of hundreds of exoplanets outside our galaxy and much more – this is what space exploration projects look like in the 21st century.
-Today’s space projects are no longer big space races for leadership but joint expeditions for the benefit of all mankind.
+There are a dozen more we haven’t mentioned.
+The fight against space debris, the development of green propellants, the return to Jupiter, the exploration of the Mars moons, the first flight to Venus, and so on.
+What’s the most important?
+Today’s space expansion is no longer a big space race for leadership but a joint operation for the benefit of all mankind.